h44z/wg-portal/README-RASPBERRYPI.md

 # WireGuard Portal on Raspberry Pi

-This readme only contains a detailed explanation of how to setup the WireGuard Portal service on a raspberry pi (>= 3).
+This readme only contains a detailed explanation of how to set up the WireGuard Portal service on a raspberry pi (>= 3).

 ## Setup